learn-fediverse/fedipedia/docs/glossary/timeline.md

 <!-- TODO: include images of what the timeline looks like -->

-[^1]: By "you", I'm referring to entity that is currently logged in to its account, and viewing the timeline.
+[^1]: By "you", we're referring to entity that is currently logged in to its account, and viewing the timeline.